Postoperative Pain Management of Therapeutic Surgery: a Prospective, Observational Cohort Study.

 ERDS group

-Patients receiving one dose of extended-release dinalbuphine sebacate (ERDS) by ultrasound-guided muscle injection will be allocated to ERDS group.
+Patients receiving one dose of extended-release dinalbuphine sebacate (ERDS) by ultrasound-guided muscle injection will be invited to participate in this study.

 After anesthesia, extended-release dinalbuphine sebacate (ERDS) is injected into gluteus maximus with ultrasound guidance.